dhoneck/note-taker/README.md

 6. [Questions](#questions)

 ## Installation
-You must install Node.JS (I used version 16.19.0) and then run 'npm start' to start the server.
+You must install Node.JS (I used version 16.19.0) and then run 'npm i' via CLI to install the required modules.

 ## Usage
-Run 'npm start' via CLI.
+Run 'npm start' via CLI to start the server.

 ## License
 This project is covered by the following license: [MIT License](https://opensource.org/licenses/MIT)